Allyson-Robert/X-LAB_Plotting_Manager/README.md

 ![Main Window](./IMG/MainWindow.png)

 ### Menu bar
-The menu bar contains three main submenu's: *"File"*, *"Plot Config"*, and *"Help"*
+The menu bar contains three main submenus: *"File"*, *"Plot Config"*, and *"Help"*

 #### File
-Most important is the *"File"* dropdown which allows the use to create, save and load filesets.
+Most important is the *"File"* dropdown which allows the use to create, save and load dataspecs.
-These filesets are json files containing some metadata about any particular analysis session as well as paths to the files used in that session.
+These dataspecs are json files containing some metadata about any particular analysis session as well as paths to the files used in that session.
+They should be saved as *".ds"* or *".dataspec."*

 #### Plot Config
 The *"Plot Config"* is currently under construction and is not yet functional.